 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Was your search online or did you call the local courthouse? was the information you recieved correct?
+Was your search online or did you call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your account may make it easier for others.

 Tell Your Story